aditya8Raj/iitbbs-hackathon/README.md

 1. Open `index.html` in a browser (double-click or use "Open File" in the browser).

+Live demo

+- The site is deployed on Vercel for a live preview: https://team-upyogi-iitbbs.vercel.app/

 Run locally (recommended)

 1. Clone the repository (if you haven't already):